Sir John Rushout, 4th Baronet: Political career

 At the 1715 British general election, Rushout was returned again as MP for Malmesbury.
 He voted against the septennial bill, but for the repeal of the Occasional Conformity and Schism Acts.
 He was absent from the vote on the Peerage Bill.
 At the 1722 British general election, he was returned for both Malmesbury and Evesham.
 However he was unseated on petition at Malmesbury on 13 December 1722, and so took up his seat at Evesham.
 He initiated the House of Commons inquiry into the Atterbury plot, and in 1725 sponsored the complaint leading to Lord Macclesfield's impeachment.

 He then followed his friend, William Pulteney, into opposition.
 He spoke against a vote of credit on 25 March 1726, and introduced a bill against election bribery on 27 April which was lost in the House of Lords after being passed in the Commons.
 He was returned as MP for Evesham at the 1727 British general election and was a lieutenant to Pulteney, playing a leading role in the Whig opposition.
 He acted as Pulteney's second in his duel with Lord Hervey in 1731.
 He chaired a select committee of the House of Commons, whose report led to the passing of the Molasses Act.
 During the excise bill crisis in 1733 he was put down as secretary at war in the list of a new ministry prepared by the opposition leaders.

 At the 1734 British general election, he was returned again for Evesham.
 He spoke in favour of increasing the allowance to Frederick, Prince of Wales on 22 February 1737.
 It was said he was a frequent and boring speaker, with a trick of always putting out one leg and looking at it while speaking.
 At the 1741 British general election, he was returned again as MP for Evesham.

 On the fall of Walpole in 1742, Rushout, with Samuel Sandys, and Phillips Gybbon became Pulteney's representatives on the new Treasury board, where they combined to outvote the first lord, Wilmington.
-He was elected to the secret committee of enquiry into Walpole's Administration, but defended John Scrope, the secretary of the Treasury, for refusing to give evidence.
+He was elected to the secret committee of enquiry into the Walpole ministry, but defended John Scrope, the secretary of the Treasury, for refusing to give evidence.
 When Pelham replaced Wilmington, under a compromise, Rushout was appointed Treasurer of the Navy in 1743 and was made a Privy Counsellor in 1744.

 However, he was turned out of office with most of Bath's followers in 1744.
 He spoke against the Queen of Hungary's subsidy on 18 February 1745 with the intention of sowing dissensions between the Old Whigs and the Government's new allies.
 He also refused to make any payments from the sums standing in his account as treasurer of the navy, thus holding up payments, for 8 or 9 months, to all the seamen who had not received their pay up to the date of his dismissal.